gdwnldsKSC/WinQEMU/ReadMe.txt

+﻿Current build is broken.
+Attempting to synchronize more thoroughly with upstream.

-﻿Including SDL 1.2.14 (with some later patches after this release tag up to April 2009) as it appears timeperiod appropriate for the included compiled libraries in the tree to enable clean building.
+Including SDL 1.2.14 (with some later patches after this release tag up to April 2009) as it appears timeperiod appropriate for the included compiled libraries in the tree to enable clean building.